- Overview

 - You need to create, update, or expire jobs on Indeed.

-- You send jobs directly to Indeed instead of managing existing jobs from an ATS.
+- You send jobs directly to Indeed instead of managing ATS-sourced jobs.

 Next steps